WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-22-history-of-the-pack-lord-of-undead.md

 "Well ButHow, it has been fun, but I'm afraid I must go.
 Maybe we can have dessert later, after I blow up your ship.
 Let's say around ATE o'clock?"

 Gnasher howled throatily.
-Chortling with laugther, "ATE o-clock?
+Chortling with laughter, "ATE o-clock?
 Really?
 I crack myself up!"

 He turned on his heel and walked away.
 The flickering torchlight receded with him down the hall, as his laughter echoed madly over the quiet sounds of munching.
 &nbsp;